 All other police business (crimes over with, suspicious persons, questions, etc.) may be directed to the UCF Police Department at 407-823-5555, or by visiting the UCF Police Downtown substation located at 398 West Amelia Street, Orlando Florida 32801.
-The UCF Police Department maintains a Daily Crime log, which is accessible to the public and can be viewed here: https://police.ucf.edu/daily-crime-log.
+The UCF Police Department maintains a Daily Crime log, which is accessible to the public and can be viewed can be viewed here.

 Located throughout campus, blue light phones provide direct contact to a UCF Police Department dispatcher.
 They are located on poles around the campus and can be identified by the blue light on top of the box or pole.

 When the red button is activated on these phones, the phone will contact a dispatcher at the UCF Police Department.
 A police officer will be dispatched as needed.